 - August/September, Loch Ness Beast Race

 - September/October – Loch Ness Marathon & Festival of Running

 - October – The Culloden Run

 Whilst the stronghold of Scottish rugby is further south in Edinburgh, Glasgow and the Borders, there is still strong competition in the Highlands.
-The main team in Inverness is Highland RFC who play in the BT National League – Division 2.
+The main team in Inverness is Highland RFC who play in the National League.
 The season runs from late August through to April.